VCNMB-3rd-years/INSY7314_POE/README.md

 # 💰 Coinnect

-Coinnect is a secure digital finance management web application that allows customers to register, log in, and perform seamless transactions through a unified interface.
+Coinnect is a secure digital finance management dockerized web application that allows customers to register, log in, and perform seamless transactions through a unified interface.
 It connects a **React-based frontend** with a **Node.js + Express backend** and a **MongoDB database**, ensuring smooth data flow, strict security measures, and modern web standards.

 ---